Gardening Basics: Identifying Weeds in Your Yard

-Quack grass is something most gardeners will encounter.
-It’s easy to identify by the long, white underground rhizomes that look like roots.
+Quack grass is something most gardeners will encounter and they usually don’t have trouble identifying these weeds.
+Look for the long, white underground rhizomes that look like roots.
 Any piece of the rhizome that touches the ground can start a new plant.
 You must be thorough and persistent if you try to remove quack grass by hand.

 Crabgrass has a smaller, more fibrous root system.
 It thrives in hot, dry weather, making its presence known in mid- to late summer.
 You’ll find it growing in gardens, short-cropped lawns and places subject to hot, dry conditions.
 Mow lawns high to help lawn grass shade out the crabgrass.
 In the garden, you should pull crabgrass before the plants set seed, and mulch to help prevent seeds from sprouting.

 If there’s Bermuda grass in your garden, here’s how to eliminate it.